 We have worked with computers since September 1970 when an IBM System/360 model 25 was all there was to learn on.
 Later we used an IBM System/370 model 168 which was much more powerful.
 FORTRAN was available on the System/360 and successive machines, Punch cards were standard on the mainframe and vacuum column take were widely used.

-The first game we wrote was tic-tac-toe which was written in FORTRAN IV.
+The first computer game we wrote was tic-tac-toe which was written in FORTRAN IV.
 Later when interactive terminals became available the game was a natural as an interactive game.
 Interactive gaming definitely was an intriguing concept but it could not be leveraged effectively for years to come.

 With a CP/M machine and BASIC converting code from FORTRAN to BASIC was fast.
 The IBM PC we expanded the BASIC software library extensively.
 PC BASIC was more sophisticated with the improved memory available.
 Windows uses C and C++ and the 32-bit version eventually moved to 64-bit with backwards compatibility.